 Here in June, the table says that such a tree needs to be given about one gallon per day.
 I get this number by dividing 28 gallons by 30 days.
 And I’m supposed to water it every five days.
 This would mean giving it about five gallons every five days.

 I water this Gwen avocado tree with a micro-sprinkler.
 I measured how much water the micro-sprinkler puts out by turning it on, sticking it into a bucket, and timing it.
 I found that the water in the bucket filled to one gallon after ten minutes.
 That’s the equivalent of six gallons per hour.
 If I want to give the tree its five gallons, then I should run the sprinkler for just under an hour.

 What I’ll do in reality is round up.
 I’ll water for an hour every five days in June.
 One reason for this is that the sprinkler is set to spray a little beyond where the tree’s roots are.
 (I know this because I’ve poked around down there.)
 So I’m potentially wasting some water, but it’s worth it because I want the tree to be able to expand its root system as rapidly as possible, giving it fortitude during temperatures over 90.
 This happens with some frequency in summer because my yard is twenty miles from the ocean.
+(I’m in ET zone 9 on the map referenced above, which you can see in more detail for San Diego County here).
 For this reason I also need to add about 10% to the gallons in the table.

 Young trees like this Gwen can grow fast: beware.
 By September, its canopy might be four or even five feet wide, meaning it will need more water to fuel those extra leaves.
 It will have rapidly graduated out of the “3 feet” column.

 One more example, this time with a bigger tree.
 I have a Hass avocado tree, and I measured its canopy to be 14.5 feet in average diameter.
 The summer of 2018 will be its sixth summer in the ground in my yard.